 The work always goes on, (open or not!) as anyone who owns a property will understand.
 We pride ourselves on making the hall somewhere that people want to be.
-We ensure that we are up to date with ever-changing charity, health and safety and financial legislation.
+Like all responsible organisations, we ensure that we are up to date with ever-changing charity, health and safety and financial legislation.

 If anybody reading this has corrections or additions, please contact us.